TABLE OF CONTENTS

 Asserts whether visual (non-textual) elements are correct given the document type.

-Example of Rejected:
+Example of consider:

 What to do when you receive a rejected anti-tampering result